Barrie, Ontario, Canada Guide

 Day Trips

-Approximately 2 hours by car Elora is a picturesque village known for its stunning natural beauty and historic charm.
-Explore the Elora Gorge Conservation Area, a dramatic gorge carved by the Grand River, or browse the unique shops and art galleries in the village.
+Approximately 1 hour by car A picturesque village known for its stunning Elora Gorge and charming historic architecture.
+Explore the Elora Gorge Conservation Area, browse the unique shops and art galleries, and enjoy the vibrant arts and culture scene.

-Approximately 1 hour by car Blue Mountain Village is a pedestrian village at the base of Blue Mountain, offering a variety of shops, restaurants, and activities.
-In the winter, it's a popular ski destination, while in the summer, visitors enjoy hiking, biking, and other outdoor adventures.
+Approximately 1 hour 45 minutes by car A vibrant pedestrian village at the base of Blue Mountain, offering a variety of shops, restaurants, and activities.
+While known for skiing in the winter, Blue Mountain Village is also a great summer destination with attractions like the Ridge Runner Mountain Coaster, hiking trails, and scenic gondola rides.

 Travel Time